Azure/azure-cosmosdb-spark/samples/lambda/readme.md

 # Lambda Architecture with Azure Cosmos DB and HDInsight (Apache Spark)

 **TODO:** Combining Azure Cosmos DB and HDInsight to create Lambda Architecture.

-Need to include links and Cosmos DB and HDInsight.
+Need to include links and Cosmos DB and HDInsight and Spark connector (install instructions, background information, etc.)

+For a quick overview of the various notebooks and components for our Lambda Architecture samples, please refer to the Channel 9 video [Real-time Analytics with Azure Cosmos DB and Apache Spark](https://channel9.msdn.com/Events/Connect/2017/T135).

+<iframe src="https://channel9.msdn.com/Events/Connect/2017/T135/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>

 ## What is a Lambda Architecture?